sam701/rtask/README.md

 - `environment`: Map of environment variables to pass to the task
 - `passRequestHeaders`: List of HTTP request headers to pass as environment variables (e.g., `X-Custom-Header` becomes `REQUEST_HEADER_X_CUSTOM_HEADER`)
 - `async`: If true, returns task ID immediately and runs in background; if false, waits for completion and returns result
+- `asyncResultRetentionSeconds`: How long to keep async task results before cleanup in seconds (default: 60)
 - `rateLimit`: Requests per second (default: 0 = unlimited)
 - `maxConcurrentTasks`: Maximum number of concurrent task executions (default: 0 = unlimited)
 - `maxInputBytes`: Maximum input size in bytes (default: 16KB)